samvera-labs/bot_challenge_page/README.md

   * If you do not want to use rack-attack and want challenge on FIRST request, `rails g bot_challenge_page:install --no-rack-attack`

+  * By default challenge pages are "inline" at protected URL.
+To redirect to a separate challenge page URL instead, `--redirect-for-challenge`

 * If you are **not using rack-attack**, you need to add a before_action to the controller(s) you'd like to protect, eg: